Webster's Unabridged Dictionary - Letter S - Page 140

 Spunky (a.)
 Willing to face danger [syn: game, gamy, gamey, gritty, mettlesome, spirited, spunky].

 Spur (n.)
+(Zool.)
 A sparrow.
+[Scot.]

 Spur (n.)
+(Zool.)
 A tern.
+[Prov.
+Eng.]

 Spur (n.)
 An implement secured to the heel, or above the heel, of a horseman, to urge the horse by its pressure.
 Modern spurs have a small wheel, or rowel, with short points.
 Spurs were the badge of knighthood.

 Spur (n.)
 That which goads to action; an incitement.
+Fame is the spur that the clear spirit doth raise (That last infirmity of noble mind).

 Spur (n.)
 Something that projects; a snag.

 Spur (n.)
-One of the large or principal roots of a tree.
+One of the large or principal roots of a tree. -- Shak.

 Spur (n.)
+(Zool.)
 Any stiff, sharp spine, as on the wings and legs of certain burds, on the legs of insects, etc.; especially, the spine on a cock's leg.

 Spur (n.)
 A mountain that shoots from any other mountain, or range of mountains, and extends to some distance in a lateral direction, or at right angles.